ossobv/proxtop/README.rst

     positional arguments:
-      hostname              Use this API hostname (e.g. proxmox.example.com[:443]) username              Use this API username (e.g. monitor@pve) only_vms              Limit results to these VMs
+      hostname              Use this API hostname (e.g. proxmox.example.com[:443]) username              Use this API username (e.g. monitor@pve) only_vms              Limit results to these VM names (globbing is allowed)

     optional arguments:
       -h, --help            show this help message and exit